lawreay/fastphunzira/docs/04-DATABASE-DESIGN.md

 * One user may have many enrollments
 * One course may have many modules
 * One course may have many lessons and exams
+* One question may belong to many quizzes and many exams through join tables
+* One quiz may have many questions via `quiz_questions`
+* One exam may have many questions via `exam_questions`
 * One exam may have many attempts
 * One user may have many certificate records
 * One exam attempt may have many answer records
 * One user may have many audit log records

+### Question Bank Model

+This project should use a reusable question bank rather than attaching a question directly to both quiz and exam records.
+The shared question record keeps the database normalized and makes both quiz and exam authoring easier to manage.

 ## 6. Indexing Strategy